 - There are some variables are stood as;

 - D/V=Percentage of financing of debts

 Weighted average cost capital is the copy of the accounting equation Such as,

 Assets=Liabilities + Capital

-Weighted average cost of capital is paid focus on the debts side of the accounting equation.
+It is paid focus on the debts side of the accounting equation.
 The firm raised the assets by increasing the value of the debts and equity of the business.
-For calculation of weighted average cost capital, the cost of equity and the cost of debts must be known by the firm.
-Weighted average cost capital is not only effected by the RE and RD its must be various with the capital structure.
+For the calculation of weighted average cost capital, the cost of equity and the cost of debts must be known by the firm.
+Weighted average cost capital is not only affected by the RE and RD its must be various with the capital structure.
 The value of RD must be lower than the value of RE.

 - Higher the equity levels higher the weighted average cost capital.

 - Higher the debt level lowers the weighted average cost capital.